lara-martin/interactive-fiction-class/homeworks/planning/sabre.md

-## Step 1: Make a Planning Problem by Hand
+## Part 1: Make a Planning Problem by Hand

-In this first step, you will be creating a planning problem following the syntax of Sabre and then running your problem through the Sabre planner.
+In this first part, you will be creating a planning problem following the syntax of Sabre and then running your problem through the Sabre planner.

 Instead of looking for a plan that reaches a pre-defined goal like traditional planners, [Sabre](http://cs.uky.edu/~sgware/projects/sabre/) tries to find a story based on a set of limits.
 It has three different types of limits: